lsst-sitcom/sitcomtn-037/index.rst

 This working group is focused on what is needed to perform inspection and analyses required within the first 24 hours of taking the data and is not aiming to address all visualization requirements from the `Observatory System Specifications Document <https://ls.st/lse-30>`_.

 Much of this report builds off the findings and recommendations of the first `FAFF report`_.
-It is expected that the readers are already familiar with the findings and recommendations.
+It is expected that the readers are already familiar with these findings and recommendations.

 The remainder of this report is structured into sections that address each of the charge questions individually.
 The relevant charge question has been copied into each section for ease-of-readability.